Yu-zh/minidafny/README.md

 `-all` indicates running all the benchmarks under the Benchmarks director.
 The script will enumerate them and run them one by one.

+`./run.pl -info=5 -all`
+`info=5` indicates printing all the compilation, execution and debug information.

 Running the perl script will re-compile the scala source file every time.
 In case you have compiled it and do not want to waste time waiting compiling, you can run the bytecode directly:

 `scala -cp _Objs VCGen path/to/imp/file`